Bristol, Texas: Education

-The community’s first school was housed in a multi-purpose building erected here in 1870.
-The Bristol School district was established in 1877.
-Youth from throughout the area attended Bristol schoolhouse built in 1886 and 1913.
-A new brick school containing five classrooms and an impressive auditorium and stage was completed here by the U.S. Works Progress Administration (WPA) in 1939.
+The community’s first school was housed in a multi-purpose building erected in 1870.
+The Bristol Rural School District was established in 1877.
+Youth from throughout the area attended the Bristol schoolhouse built in 1886 and 1913.
+A new brick school containing five classrooms and an auditorium and stage was completed by the U.S. Works Progress Administration (WPA) in 1939.
 130 pupils attended the 9-grade, 6-teacher school in 1940-41.
+In the 1940 school year it was recorded that Bristol High School had a basketball and baseball team as well as a 4-H club.
 The school served the area until 1955.
 In 1957 its facilities and grounds were deeded to the Bristol Cemetery Association.
+Today the school is used as a community center for the town.

-Currently, the Ennis Independent School District, Ferris Independent School District, and Palmer Independent School District each serve portions of the Bristol area.
+Currently, the Ennis Independent School District, Ferris Independent School District, and Palmer Independent School District each serve portions of the Bristol CDP.

 Cemeteries

 The small town has three cemeteries, the largest and currently used is the Bristol Cemetery located in town and administered by the Bristol Cemetery Association.
 Two of the older cemeteries is the Hefley Pioneer Cemetery located on Slate Rock Road and Union Hill Cemetery located on Union Hill Road.
 Union Hill served as a burial spot for Union soldiers during the Civil War.
-It had not been a burial area for many years until a veteran was buried there in 2007.
-It left a 50-year gap from when the last stone was laid for the Hogg Family in the 1950s.
 Both historical cemeteries are maintained by local volunteers.